WarmServe: Enabling One-for-Many GPU Prewarming for Multi-LLM Serving: Background and Motivation

 LLM serving is the end-to-end process wherein a client sends a request, known as a \emph{prompt}, to a serving engine, which in turn performs inference and streams the response back to the client.
 User experience is primarily measured by two key metrics: time-to-first-token (TTFT) and time-per-output-token (TPOT).
 TTFT is the latency to generate the first token, while TPOT represents the average time interval for generating each subsequent token.

-\parabf{LLM inference}.
+\parabf{LLM Inference}.
 LLM inference consists of two stages.
 The \emph{prefill} stage generates the first token from the initial prompt.
 During this stage, the key and value vectors for each token in the prompt are computed and stored in GPUs, known as the \emph{KV cache}.
 The \emph{decoding} stage then generates the remaining outputs autoregressively.
 In each decoding step, the model computes and stores the key and value vectors of the last token in the sequence, and generates a new token.
 As LLM checkpoints are large, they are typically deployed across multiple GPUs using model parallelism, which partitions the weights and synchronizes results at specific stages during inference.

-To improve GPU utilization, modern serving systems often process multiple requests in a batch.
+To improve GPU utilization, modern serving systems process multiple requests in a batch.
 A maximum batch size is typically configured to prevent performance degradation when too many requests are processed.

-\parabf{Multi-LLM serving}.
+\parabf{Multi-LLM Serving}.
 Large-scale LLM service providers, such as OpenAI~\cite{openai-models}, Google~\cite{gemini}, and Anthropic~\cite{anthropic}, offer a catalog of multiple models tailored to different use cases.
 Consequently, the serving cluster must be capable of concurrently hosting these models and efficiently managing dynamic workloads for each.
-In this case, a static GPU allocation strategy leads to resource wastage.
-To address this inefficiency, a variety of multi-LLM serving systems have emerged, which fall into two categories.
+In this case, a static GPU allocation strategy leads to significant under-utilization of GPUs since LLMs have fluctuating real-time loads.
+To address this inefficiency, a variety of multi-LLM serving systems have emerged, which fall into two categories:

-$\bullet$ \textit{Autoscaling solutions} dynamically control the number of instances for each model based on current loads.
+$\bullet$ \textit{Autoscaling solutions} that dynamically control the number of instances for each model based on current loads.
 Upon a load spike, the system creates new instances to serve arriving requests.
-As instance creation is on the critical path of request handling, these systems reduce this latency by caching models locally~\cite{serverlessllm, atc25_torpor, atc25_deepserve}, fetching models from peers~\cite{blitzscale,lambdascale}, and distributing models across servers~\cite{paraserve}.
+As instance creation is on the critical path of request handling, these systems reduce creation latency by caching models locally~\cite{serverlessllm, atc25_torpor, atc25_deepserve, tangram, pipeboost}, fetching models from peers~\cite{blitzscale,lambdascale}, and distributing models across servers~\cite{paraserve}.
 Despite these efforts, bursty requests still suffer from long waiting latency in these systems because instances are created on demand.